stud131/docs-monaca/content/products_guide/monaca_ide/monaca_ci/supported_services.en.md

 3. Select `AppetizeIo` and fill in the required information such as

     -   `Config Alias`: a unique identifier for each service
-    -   `API Token`: API key provided by Appetize.io
+    -   `API Token`: API Token provided by Appetize.io

     {{<figure src="/images/monaca_ide/manual/monaca_ci/overview/appetize.png" width="500">}}